KetiElizbarashvili/PHP-Project/README.md

 The user receives a message
 The four possible response options pop up to be selected.
 (The user can change the response options to what they want or what would fit the tone.)
 The user selects the desired response by tapping one of the four quadrants of responses.

+As a txt questioner
+I want an actual answer to my question
+So That I don't loose my 🐸 'ing mind